thinkhero/dcrdocs/docs/advanced/program-options.md

 `getnettotals`       | Gets the amount of data sent and received by the daemon.
 `getpeerinfo`        | Similar to getnettotals, includes network data transfer, time connected, block height when daemon was started and current block height.
 `getstakedifficulty` | Returns current PoS difficulty.
-`getticketpoolvalue` | Gets the DCR value of all tickets in the pool.
+`getticketpoolvalue` | Gets the hc value of all tickets in the pool.
 `help ("command")`   | Show the help for a command.
 `missedtickets`      | Show all of your tickets that missed voting.
 `rebroadcastmissed` | Rebroadcast missed tickets to the network.
 This is done automatically upon starting the wallet.